katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

 ##### List of potential attacks and approaches taken to prevent the attack:

+Since a hacker does not have local access to our system, she can only access the program through the client or server.
+To prevent her from accessing sensitive information by compromising the program, we implemented several approaches defined below.

-1. Determine at which addresses all clients and the server are running.
+1. Attacks may occur at the addresses at which clients and the server are running

+To prevent a hacker from utilizing server and client addresses to gain secret information, we placed extra protection on where those addresses can be accessed.

-2. Read, modify, inject, and/or block data sent over any network connection between a client and the server.
+2. Attackers may attempt to read, modify, inject, and/or block data sent over any network connection between a client and the server

+To prevent a hacker from reading, modifying, injecting, or blocking data over a network, we implemented several approaches.

-3. Establish a connection with any client or the server, spoofing her network address to any possible value.
+3. Attacks may attempt to establish a connection with any client or the server, spoofing her network address to any possible value.

-• Implement a malicious client to attack either the server or other clients by sending specially crafted data.
+4. Attackers may implement a malicious client to attack either the server or other clients by sending specially crafted data.

-• Implement a malicious server and get clients to connect to it instead of the intended server, to attack clients by sending specially crafted data.
+5. Attackers may implement a malicious server and get clients to connect to it instead of the intended server, to attack clients by sending specially crafted data.

-• Perform these actions any number of times, possibly simultaneously.
+Furthermore, attackers may try to perform these actions any number of times, possibly simultaneously.
+In order to prevent simultaneous attacks, we
-However, Mallory has no local access to the systems running your programs.
-She can only access them through your client and server programs.
-As such, she cannot access memory, access the disk, or intercept keyboard unless she compromises your program first.
-7.2 Security properties
-Within the threat model specified in the previous section, your programs must be able to satisfy the following security properties:
-• Mallory cannot get information about private messages for which she is not either the sender or the intended recipient.
-• Mallory cannot send messages on behalf of another user.
-• Mallory cannot modify messages sent by other users.
-• Mallory cannot find out users’ passwords, private keys, or private messages (even if the server is compromised).
-• Mallory cannot use the client or server programs to achieve privilege es- calation on the systems they are running on.g
-• Mallory cannot leak or corrupt data in the client or server programs.
-• Mallory cannot crash the client or server programs.
-• The programs must never expose any information from the systems they run on, beyond what is required for the program to meet the requirements in the assignments.
-• The programs must be unable to modify any files except for chat.db and the contents of the clientkeys and clientkeys directories, or any operating system settings, even if Mallory attempts to force it to do so.
-It should be noted that we only require that you protect confidentiality and integrity.
-Under the given threat model, it is not possible to ensure availability entirely.

 #### Possible threats we did not prevent: